-Modern "Evangelical" versions that omit this verse from their texts are the NIV, ESV, ISV, NET, along with the Jehovah Witness NWT.
+Modern "Evangelical" versions that omit this verse from their texts are the NASB 2020 edition, NIV, ESV, ISV, NET, along with the Jehovah Witness NWT.

-The NASB, ISV, The Voice, Living Bible and Holman Standard all [bracket] the verse, indicating doubt as to its authenticity, as they also do to other verses.
+The NASBs 1963 to 1995, ISV, Legacy Standard Bible 2021, The Voice, Living Bible and Holman Standard all [bracket] the verse, indicating doubt as to its authenticity, as they also do to other verses.

 The entire verse is found in the following Bibles - the Anglo-Saxon Gospels circa 1000 A.D. - Mat 18:11 Soðlice mannes sunu cóm to gehælenne þt forwearð, Wycliffe 1395, Tyndale 1534, Coverdale 1535, the Great Bible 1540, Matthew's Bible 1549, the Bishops?
 Bible 1568, the Douay-Rheims 1582, the Geneva Bible 1587, the Beza N.T.
 1599, Mace N.T.
 1729, Wesley's N.T.
 1755, Haweis N.T.
 1795, the Living Oracles 1835, The Revised N.T.
 1862, The Emphatic Diaglott 1865, The Revised English Bible 1877, Darby 1898, Young's 1898, the Clarke N.T.
 1913, Lamsa's Translation of the Syriac Peshitta 1933, The New Berkeley Version 1969, the Living Bible 1971, New Century Version, The Voice 2012, the Passion Translation 2017 and the NKJV 1982.